baloise/design-system/docs/src/guide/README.md

 # Getting Started

-Since we use css stylesheets and standard web components the library can be integrated in almost any web tecnology.
+Since we use css stylesheets and standard web components the library can be integrated in almost any web technology.

 <table>
   <thead>